 Help us understand

-As we continue to gather updates and information from the White House all the way down to our city and area businesses like Eden Prairie Center and others, we are sharing this with a daily e-mail typically sent at 4:00 in the afternoon.
+As we continue to gather updates and information from the White House all the way down to our city and area businesses like Eden Prairie Center and others, we are sharing this via our Chamber eBlasts.
 We will continue to do this as the information and updates warrant it.
-Please share this with anyone you feel should get this information, or direct them to our website (updated with information) and they can sign-up for our e-mails.
 In addition, we are part of the conference calls that the MN Department of Employment and Economic Development Commissioner has set-up and will provide any updates the commissioner and his team share with us, and also ask specific questions as well to advocate for help on behalf of our business community.

-We currently are having staff work a rotation of set hours in the office and a work from home model.
-This may change in the future, but please note that staff will be checking e-mails for any questions and we will get back to you as quickly as possible.
+We are currently working from home.
+Staff will be checking e-mails for any questions and we will get back to you as quickly as possible.

 On behalf of the Eden Prairie Chamber, we thank you for your support and your efforts during this difficult time.